BhanuKiranChaluvadi/reference/PLC/MotorProgramming.md

   5. Reduced current (positive) --> 100
   6. Reduce current (negative) --> 100

-5. Modify the NC-Task Drive parameters
+5. Modify the NC-Task Axis Specific parameters

   You can see which PLC terminal this Axis is connected Motion --> NC-Task 1 SAF --> Axes --> Axis N --> settings